Birhane-G/OpenGL-Project/Project One/Readme.md

 # OpenGL
-openGl is a cross-platform graphics API that is used to create 2D and 3D graphics in computer application.
+OpenGl is a cross-platform graphics API that is used to create 2D and 3D graphics in computer application.
 It provide a set of function that allow developers to create complex graphics images and animations, and it can be used with a variety of programming languages, including c++, java, python,  and more.
 OpenGL is widely used in video games, virtual reality applications, scientific visualization, and other areas where high-performance graphics are required.
 - In this program we are going to use C++ programming Language and our platform is ubuntu

 ## Table of Contents